-School of Communication Statement on Academic Integrity
+1. School of Communication Statement on Academic Integrity

-A basic mission of a university is to search for and to communicate the truth, as it is honestly perceived.
+A basic mission of a university is to search for and to communicate truth as it is honestly perceived.
 A genuine learning community cannot exist unless this demanding standard is a fundamental tenet of the intellectual life of the community.
 Students of Loyola University Chicago are expected to know, to respect, and to practice this standard of personal honesty.
 Academic dishonesty can take several forms, including, but not limited to cheating, plagiarism, copying another student's work, and submitting false documents.
+These examples of academic dishonesty apply to both individual and group assignments.
 Academic cheating is a serious act that violates academic integrity.
 Cheating includes, but is not limited to, such acts as:

-- Obtaining, distributing, or communicating examination materials prior to the scheduled examination without the consent of the teacher - Providing information to another student during an examination Obtaining information from another student or any other person during an examination - Using any material or equipment during an examination without consent of the instructor, or in a manner which is not authorized by the instructor - Attempting to change answers after the examination has been submitted Unauthorized collaboration, or the use in whole or part of another student's work, on homework, lab reports, programming assignments, and any other course work which is completed outside of the classroom - Falsifying medical or other documents to petition for excused absences or extensions of deadlines - Any other action that, by omission or commission, compromises the integrity of the academic evaluation process
+- Obtaining, distributing, or communicating examination materials prior to the scheduled examination without the consent of the teacher; - Providing information to another student during an examination; - Obtaining information from another student or any other person during an examination; - Using any material or equipment during an examination without consent of the instructor, or in a manner which is not authorized by the instructor; - Attempting to change answers after the examination has been submitted;

-Students who commit an act of plagiarism, whether deliberately or accidentally, will still be held responsible.
-Ignorance of academic rules, or failure to fact check work, sources and citations, is not an acceptable defense against the charge of plagiarism.
+- Taking an examination by proxy.
+Taking or attempting to take an exam for someone else is a violation by both the student enrolled in the course and the proxy. - Unauthorized collaboration, or the use in whole or part of another student's work, on homework, lab reports, programming assignments, and any other course work which is completed outside of the classroom; - Falsifying medical or other documents to petition for excused absences or extensions of deadlines; or - Any other action that, by omission or commission, compromises the integrity of the academic evaluation process.

+Plagiarism is a serious violation of the standards of academic honesty.
+Plagiarism is the appropriation of ideas, language, work, or intellectual property of another, either by intent or by negligence, without sufficient public acknowledgement and appropriate citation that the material is not one's own.
 It is true that every thought probably has been influenced to some degree by the thoughts and actions of others.
 Such influences can be thought of as affecting the ways we see things and express all thoughts.
-Plagiarism, however, involves the taking and use of specific words and ideas of others without proper acknowledgement of the sources, and includes the following:
+Plagiarism, however, involves the taking and use of specific words and ideas of others without proper acknowledgement of the sources, and includes, but is not limited to, the following:

-Submitting as one's own material copied from a published source, such as print, Internet, audio, video, etc.

-Submitting as one's own another person's unpublished work or examination material

-Allowing another or paying another to write or research a paper for one's own benefit

-Purchasing, acquiring, and using for course credit a pre-written paper
+- Submitting as one's own material copied from a published source, such as Internet, print, audio, video, etc.; - Submitting as one's own another person's unpublished work or examination material; - Allowing another or paying another to write or research a paper for one's own benefit; or - Purchasing, acquiring, and using for course credit a pre-written paper. - Submitting the same work for credit in two or more classes, even if the classes are taken in different semesters.
+If a student plans to submit work with similar or overlapping content for credit in two or more classes, the student should consult with all instructors prior to submission of the work to make certain that such submission will not violate this standard.

 The above list is in no way intended to be exhaustive.
 Students should be guided by the principle that it is of utmost importance to give proper recognition to all sources.
-To do so is both an act of personal, professional courtesy and of intellectual honesty; any failure to do so, whether by intent or by neglect, whether by omission or commission, is an act of plagiarism.
-A more detailed description of this issue can be found at:
+To do so is both an act of personal, professional courtesy and of intellectual honesty.
+Any failure to do so: whether by intent or by neglect, whether by omission or commission, is an act of plagiarism.
+A more detailed description of this issue can be found at